utkarshx/reactMicroFrontendExampl/README.md

 This is a basic React Micro Frontend example using Webpack.
 Similar thing can be achieved using vite (https://github.com/originjs/vite-plugin-federation)

 This Exposes the Header and Footer from home to be accessible to about page.

+This also uses Redux Store that is shared between components.